zeitgeistpm/documentation/docs/learn/betting_strategy.md

 Increasing the liquidity of a pool by adding tokens does not change any of the prices, but it has the effect of making it harder for traders to move the prices.
-This is sometimes describes by saying that the market's thickness is increased.
+This is sometimes described by saying that the market's thickness is increased.
 As a result, traders as able to take greater risks by opening larger positions, incentivizing them more to give up what they know about future events.
 But from the LPs perspective, this is also a good thing, as it gives the